Tensor network non-zero testing: Connections to Hamiltonian complexity

 We first observe a connection between \tnit~and $k$-CLH.
 Specifically, we note that ground states of YES instances of $k$-CLH have a succinct tensor network description.
 Using this description, we then deduce that the ability to solve certain cases of \tnit~in NP would place $k$-CLH in NP for arbitrary $D\in O(1)$ and $k\in O(\log n)$.
 More generally, we have the following.

-\begin{lemma} For any $k\in O(\log n)$ and $D\in O(1)$, there exists a non-deterministic polynomial time mapping reduction from $k$-CLH on $D$-dimensional qudits to $\tnit$. \end{lemma} \begin{proof} We use a setup similar to that of Schuch~\cite{S11}.
+\begin{lemma} For any $k\in O(\log n)$ and $D\in O(1)$, there exists a non-deterministic polynomial time mapping reduction from $k$-CLH on $D$-dimensional qudits to $\tnit$. \end{lemma} \begin{proof} We use standard techniques and a setup similar to that of Schuch~\cite{S11}.
 Specifically, Let $(H=\sum_i H_i, \alpha, \beta)$ be an instance of $k$-CLH with ground state $\ket{\psi}$, and let $O$ be an oracle deciding \tnit.
-Since all $H_i$ pairwise commute, if we take a spectral decomposition $H_i=\sum_j\lambda_{ij}\Pi_{ij}$ of each $H_i$, it follows that for all $i$, there exists an eigenspace projector $\Pi_i:=\Pi_{ij}$ such that $\Pi_{ij}\ket{\psi}=\Pi_{ij}$.
-Since all $\Pi_i$ also pairwise commute (as they all diagonalize in the same basis as $H$), it follows that the ground space of $H$ is given by $\Pi_H:=\prod_i\Pi_i$.
-With this description of the ground space in hand, the reduction proceeds as follows. \begin{enumerate} \item Non-deterministically guess string $x\in\set{0,1}^n$ and projectors $\Pi_i$. \item Checks that for each $i$, $\Pi_i$ indeed encodes some eigenspace of $H_i$ with corresponding eigenvalue $\lambda_i$ such that $\sum_i\lambda_i \leq \alpha$.
-If not, reject. \item Write down a tensor network $T$ representing the state ${D^n}\Pi_H\ket{x}$. \item Feed $T$ into the oracle $O$ for \tnit~and returns $O$'s answer. \end{enumerate} Note that Step (3) can be computed in polynomial time since the projectors $\Pi_i$ are at most $O(\log n)$-local, and thus each $\Pi_i$ can be represented by a tensor node with $D^{O(\log n)}\in\poly(n)$ entries.
-(In other words, start with a trivial network encoding the state $\ket{x}$, and then simply connect the nodes representing each $\Pi_i$ to the appropriate legs of the network in an arbitrary order.)
-Thus, this procedure runs in (non-deterministic) polynomial time.
+Since all $H_i$ pairwise commute, if we take a spectral decomposition $H_i=\sum_j\lambda_{ij}\Pi_{ij}$ of each $H_i$, it follows that for all $i$, there exists an eigenspace projector $\Pi_i:=\Pi_{ij}$ such that $\Pi_{ij}\ket{\psi}=\ket{\psi}$.
+Since all $\Pi_i$ also pairwise commute (as they all diagonalize in the same basis as $H$), it follows that the ground space of $H$ is given by projector $\Pi_H:=\prod_i\Pi_i$.
+In particular, either $\trace(\Pi_H)=0$ or $\trace(\Pi_H)\geq 1$, and the trace can be computed by contracting $i$th input qubit wire of $\Pi_H$ with the $i$th output qubit wire of $\Pi_H$; call this closed tensor network $T$.
+The reduction now proceeds as follows. \begin{enumerate} \item Non-deterministically guess projectors $\Pi_i$. \item Check that for each $i$, $\Pi_i$ encodes some eigenspace of $H_i$ with corresponding eigenvalue $\lambda_i$ such that $\sum_i\lambda_i \leq \alpha$.
+If not, reject. \item Feed $T$ into the oracle $O$ for \tnit~and return $O$'s answer. \end{enumerate} Correctness now follows easily, since for a NO instance of $k$-CLH, any projector $\Pi_H$ which is non-zero must satisfy the condition $\sum_i\lambda_i \geq \beta$; thus, either Step 2 or Step 3 will reject. \end{proof}